billpmurphy/hask-archive/README.md

 ## Why did you make this?

-It was an experiment!
 My goal was to cram as much of Haskell into Python as possible while still being 100% compatible with the rest of the language, and then stepping back to see if any useful ideas came out of the wreckage.
+Also, it was fun!

 Contributions, forks, and extensions to this experiment are always welcome!
 Feel free to submit a pull request, open an issue, or email me.
 In the spirit